bryanbraun/bryanbraun.github.io/_posts/2011-01-16-get-a-booklist-asap.md

 That's why I like to keep a running booklist.
 Mine started with the Engineering books, followed by recommendations from a finance teacher.
 I got more from the teacher of my entrepreneurship class, others from some guest lecturers, and the list goes on.
 Now I've made it a habit that when I visit with inspiring or influential people I ask them what books they recommend I read.
 They always have some good ones.
 In fact, I've never once had a response where the person says "I hate reading" or "I don't really read many books."
 Interesting correlation, huh?

-After all, Emmerson said: "I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me."
+After all, Emerson said: "I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me."
 I read while I eat breakfast, so I get to check both boxes at the same time.

 You can start your book list today and it only takes 15 seconds.
 Try this experiment.
 Go on <a href="http://www.facebook.com" target="_blank" rel="noopener noreferrer" title="Facebook">facebook</a> and for your status, ask the question: What are some good books to read?